supraaxdd/cyclonic-ai/README.md

 ## Training the AI model

-Step 1: To train the model, you need to first fetch the data using the (Cyclonic Data module)[https://github.com/supraaxdd/cyclonic-data].
+Step 1: To train the model, you need to first fetch the data using the [Cyclonic Data module](https://github.com/supraaxdd/cyclonic-data).
 Refer to the documentation on its Github page for steps on how to fetch the data.

 Step 2: Once the data has been retrieved, you need to create a folder called `input` in the cyclonic-ai project directory.